 - Various other medicines called anti-arrhythmic medicines (for example, amiodarone) are used to treat and to prevent abnormalities of heart rhythm (arrhythmias).
 They work by interfering with and helping to correct the electrical impulses in your heart.

-- Warfarin may be advised if you develop atrial fibrillation (a common arrhythmia).
+- An anticoagulant medicine may be advised if you develop atrial fibrillation (a common arrhythmia).
 With this arrhythmia a blood clot is a possible complication.
-Warfarin is an anticoagulant.
-This means it helps to prevent blood clotting by thinning the blood.
+Anticoagulant medicines help to prevent blood clotting by thinning the blood.

 Other types of treatment for arrhythmias